intel/cri-resource-manager/devel/_sources/docs/introduction.md.txt

 # Introduction

 CRI Resource Manager is a Container Runtime Interface Proxy.
-It sits between clients and the actual Container Runtime implementation (containerd, cri-o, dockershim+docker), relaying requests and responses back and forth.
+It sits between clients and the actual Container Runtime implementation (containerd, cri-o) relaying requests and responses back and forth.
 The main purpose of the proxy is to apply hardware-aware resource allocation policies to the containers running in the system.

 Policies are applied by either modifying a request before forwarding it or by performing extra actions related to the request during its processing and